Position

 • Bachelor’s degree in Surveying, Civil Engineering, or a related field.

-• Professional Land Surveyor (PLS) certification preferred.
+• Professional Land Surveyor (PLS) certification or equivalent is highly desirable.

 • Excellent leadership and team management skills.